Skip Navigation

 Rotunda of St Marija Assunta

 Rotunda of St Marija Assunta, also known as Mosta Dome, is a stunning church in Mosta.
-Built in the 19th century its dome is one of the largest in the world with a diameter of 37 m.
+Built in the 19th century its dome is one of the largest in the world with a diameter of 37 metres.
 The construction of the church was not completed until the 1860s, but while it was being built the old church was left in the center and torn down upon completion of the new dome.
 On April 9, 1942 a 200 kg bomb was dropped on the dome by a German bomber and broke through the dome but did not explode sparing the lives of over 300 people awaiting for an evening mass.

 St. John's Co-Cathedral, Valletta

 St. John's Co-Cathedral in Valletta was built by the Knights of Malta between 1573 and 1578.
 It was designed by a Maltese military architect named Gerolamo Cassar, which gave the cathedral a military fort-like look.
 The inside is covered with extremely ornate murals and paintings with lots of gold gilding.
 There are also eight rich side chapels that are each dedicated to a different patron saint.
-Several famous paintings including "The Beheading of Saint John the Baptist (1608)" by Caravaggio are located in the Cathedral.
+Several famous paintings including "The Beheading of Saint John the Baptist (1608)" by Caravaggio are located in the cathedral.

 Hagar Qim